Jane Child: Artistry

 Child's look was inspired by African and East Indian cultures, as well as the punk movement, which came from living amongst these diasporas in Toronto.
 Her notable hair style, which she started at the age of 17, would be redone once a month by 3 women taking 14 hours to do.
 Her musical influences included Stevie Wonder, the Sex Pistols, Led Zeppelin, Jimi Hendrix, Janis Joplin, Public Enemy, Mozart, Indian music, Alicia de Larrocha, and Glenn Gould.

 Child would do her own cataloguing for programming, including the samples and sequences, often for 14 hours at a time.
 She writes left handed and would sing as she wrote, also coming up with the bass line with her left hand.
-In studio some of the gear she used included Fairlight, Sequential Prophet 5 and T-8, LinnDrum, E-mu SP12, Synclavier, Roland MSQ-700 and the Roland SBX-80.
+In studio some of the gear she used included Fairlight, Sequential Circuits Prophet-5 and T-8, LinnDrum, E-mu SP12, Synclavier, Roland MSQ-700 and the Roland SBX-80.
 For tours her gear included a Minimoog, a Solina (ARP String Ensemble), a Mini-Korg, a Hammond B3 with a Leslie 145, and a Yamaha CP-70 electric grand.

 Personal life

 Child has been married to Cat Gray, the chief musician on Let's Make a Deal, since 2004.

-In 1990 she purchased the 1917 Los Angeles house of Vidah Bickford, a locally based guitarist and mandolinist.
+In 1990, she purchased the 1917 Los Angeles house of Vidah Bickford, a locally based guitarist and mandolinist.
 She enjoys collecting Citroens and antiques.